 Vermont is home to over 35 protected state forests of undeveloped mountains and valleys.
 In addition to these abundant natural resources, Vermont has a rich architectural heritage of picturesque historic towns from the 1700's and up.
 The National and State Registers of Historic Places has listed more than 40,000 buildings in Vermont of historical significance.
 These towns and villages are postcard perfect with charming Colonial and Victorian homes, church spires, covered bridges and sprawling farms with their iconic red barns.

-What is included: Five days of instructional photography sessions at hand picked locations in Vermont with the addition of a Photo Review Session.
+What is included: Two full days of instructional photography sessions at hand picked locations in Vermont.

 What is not included: Transportation to and during the workshop, meals and other items of a personal nature.
 Lodging is not included in this trip as the options vary widely, there are B&Bs, hotels and motels depending on your preference.
 Some guests prefer to camp in one of the nearby State Parks, which is fun in the beautiful fall color.
 Hotels book up very quickly in the fall season.